Francesco149/flake/README.md

 check `/etc/nixos/configuration.nix` for the luks uuid line if you're using encryption and add it to configuration.nix . ** important ** or the system won't boot. to recover you can boot an earlier gen

+if you have any shares, ssh into the machine and set a samba password `sudo smbpasswd -a loli`

+if you have any zfs pools that you want to auto unlock, set up the password/key files.

 from the main machine, edit `flake.nix` and `machines/mymachine/configuration.nix`

 check the bottom of `/etc/nixos/configuration.nix` on the target machines and copy the stateVersion